Architizer Vision Awards

 35th National Conference on the Beginning Design Student

-“Design Exchange: Space for Peace” paper included in the 35th NCBDS: Constructing Context, Situating Design in Denver, Colorado, presented a pedagogical project centered on exploring the potential of design to promote world peace.
+“Design Exchange: Space for Peace” was included in the 35th NCBDS: Constructing Context, Situating Design in Denver, Colorado, presented a pedagogical project centered on exploring the potential of design to promote world peace.

 Proof of Concept: Public - Public Partnerships at Work